khinmarthu/configurable-api/README.md

 # configurable-api

+Write the config to call the api via component or javascript function.

 Back in early 2019, while having brainstorming session with my team, I had an idea about making the api as configurable and only implement the changes for different requirement in config file.

-By using this module, you will able to write the config to call the api via component or javascript function.

 ## How to use